Click Below To Purchase ADVANCE TICKETS|

 At (about) 4:00 pm, (After the Costume Contest) Come take pictures with the Fans, and EVERYONE IN COSTUME is invited to take a group "photo shoot" to be used on the MOUSE-CON website and Face Book for all to see.

 Don't forget to pick up your official Mouse-Con T-Shirt.
 And the T-Shirt will only be $10 each ($12 for 2X and 3X)...
-And now, we have an Exclusive "Tote Bag" Limited to only 25 for only $5 each.
+And now, we have an Exclusive "Tote Bag" Limited to only 40 for only $5 each (Limit 1 per person).
 Have some fun and Support the show.

-Here is a quick look at the Amazing T-Shirt design we had at the 2020 Mouse-Con Bakersfield!
+Here is a quick look at the Amazing T-Shirt design we have at the 2020 Mouse-Con Bakersfield!

 There will be exhibitors/dealers from all over selling everything from Disneyland, Disneyana, Disney Toys, Disney art and Limited Editions, Movie Posters, Figurines and of course...Pins!
 All exhibitors will have a minimum of 50% "Classic" Disney/Disneyland/Disneyana